esingurcan/my-GEO712-repository/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of my-GEO712-repository is to learn how to work with GitHub. \* I transferred my first project’s content - last week’s activity.
+The goal of my-GEO712-repository is to learn how to work with GitHub

-# Here is my previous activity’s content:
+## Last week’s project

-## Load the packages
+Here is my previous activity:

 ``` r
 #install.packages(c("here","usethis","annotater"))